swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-45-review-drift-alerts-and-decide-on-action.md

 ### Option 2: Roll back the deployment

-If the deployed model is clearly worse than the previous version, roll back.
+If the deployed model is clearly worse than the previous version, roll back to the last known-good version.
+Every commit to `main` produces a deployable image and the DVC pointer files track the model artifact and data, so reverting `main` and letting the CI/CD pipeline redeploy is all it takes.
-There are two rollback paths:

-* **Fast rollback with Kubernetes** — revert the running deployment immediately.
-  Use this first to stop the incident, but remember that it does not change Git or DVC.
-* **Canonical rollback with Git and DVC** — restore the exact code, model artifact, and data that produced the previous version on `main`.
-Use this to make the source of truth consistent and let the CI/CD pipeline redeploy cleanly.

 #### Find the previous known-good version